clarkehackworth/ServeKCInfoSystem/README.md

 pip install flatten_json
 ```
 2. Clone repository or download zip file
-3. Edit ServceKCInfoSystem.py and add your API key into the
+3. Edit ServceKCInfoSystem.py and add your API key into the variable toward the top of the script
 ```
 APIKEY = "<insert key here>"
 ```